Gavin McInnes: Censored.TV and Get Off My Lawn launch

 In December 2022, McInnes interviewed Kanye West and white nationalist Nick Fuentes.
 In the interview, McInnes claimed to be trying to save West from his own antisemitism; McInnes faulted not Jews but "liberal elites of all races", while West said Jews should forgive Adolf Hitler and predicted that antisemitism would be "awesome for a presidential campaign".

+Compound Censored

+In June 2024, radio personality Anthony Cumia announced that his subscription-based platform, Compound Media, was closing down, and that he was to merge his network and The Anthony Cumia Show with McInnes' Censored.TV network.
+The merger lead to the portmanteau renaming of Censored.TV to Compound Censored.

 New York trial of Proud Boys

 Although McInnes was not a defendant in the August 2019 trial of members of the Proud Boys for their part in the violence that occurred after a meeting of the Metropolitan Republican Club in October 2018, prosecutors repeatedly invoked his name, his words and his views in their questioning of the defendants, after testimony by the defendants and other Proud Boys opened the door to that line of questioning.
 During closing arguments, a prosecutor said that "Gavin McInnes is not a harmless satirist.
 He is a hatemonger," while the defense said that McInnes was being "demonized."